General Terms & Conditions (GTC)

 (5) If the Customer is in default of acceptance, this shall be deemed equivalent to handover or acceptance.

-(6) If the Customer is in default of acceptance, if he fails to cooperate or if the delivery is delayed for other reasons for which the Customer is responsible, MBO is entitled to demand compensation for the resulting damage including additional expenses (e.g. storage costs).
-For this purpose MBO will charge a lump sum compensation amounting to 0.5 % of the order value in EUR per calendar week, beginning with the delivery period or - in the absence of a delivery period - with the notification that the goods are ready for dispatch.
-The compensation is limited to a maximum of 5 % of the order value.
+(6) If the Customer is in default of acceptance, if he fails to cooperate or if delivery is delayed for other reasons for which the Customer is responsible, MBO is entitled to demand compensation for the resulting damage including necessary additional expenses (e.g. storage costs).
+For this purpose, MBO will charge a lump-sum compensation amounting to 0.5% of the order value in EUR per calendar week, beginning with the delivery period or - in the absence of a delivery period - with the notification that the goods are ready for dispatch.
+The compensation is limited to a maximum of 5% of the order value.
 The proof of a higher damage and our legal claims (in particular compensation for additional expenses, appropriate compensation, termination) remain unaffected; however, the lump sum is to be offset against further monetary claims.
 The Customer shall be entitled to prove that we have incurred no damage at all or only a considerably lower damage than the above lump sum.
 MBO is, however, entitled to dispose otherwise of the goods delivered after the setting and fruitless expiry of a reasonable deadline and to supply the Customer as a substitute within a reasonably extended period.

 (2) The deliveries are subject to the reservation that there are no obstacles to fulfilment due to national or international regulations, in particular export control regulations and embargoes or other sanctions.